khushveerk/Cloud-computing-/README.md

 # VPC

+Amazon Virtual Private Cloud (VPC) is a virtual network that allows users to launch AWS resources in a logically isolated environment.
+It's a foundational service of AWS that gives users complete control over their virtual networking environment.

+### What is the difference between EC2 and VPC?

+•EC2 is a virtual server that you can run your software on.
+VPC is a virtual network that you use to connect your virtual servers, and other resources.

 •Go to VPC and create a VPC then we have to create 4 subnets , where 2     subnets are private and other two are  public .